RECONHECIMENTO MÚTUO DE BENS

 For more information, see the REGULATION (EU) 2019/515 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 19 March 2019 on the mutual recognition of goods lawfully marketed in another Member State and repealing Regulation (EC) No 764/2008.

-Considering the REGULATION (EU) 2019/515 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 19 March 2019 on the mutual recognition of goods lawfully marketed in another Member State and repealing Regulation (EC) No 764/2008, Mutual recognition applies to ‘non-harmonised goods’, those that are not already covered by EU wide legislation.
+Considering the REGULATION (EU) 2019/515 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 19 March 2019 on the mutual recognition of goods lawfully marketed in another Member State and repealing Regulation (EC) No 764/2008, mutual recognition applies to ‘non-harmonised goods’, those that are not already covered by EU wide legislation.
 Member States may adopt administrative decisions based on justified and proportionate national technical rules to prohibit, modify or withdraw a product from the market.

 In Portugal Product Contact Points may provide the following information: